dwmuller/cl-clr/ClrCode/CommonLispReflection/ReadMe.txt

 subclasses, as in Lisp.
 We also allow null pointers to represent a false boolean value.

-Lisp values are converted based primarily on the Lisp object's class as
+Lisp values are converted based primarily on the Lisp object's type as
 follows:
 FLOAT      Single or Double, depending on type and its range.
 CHARACTER  Char
 RATIO      Double
-INTEGER    Int16, Int32, or Int64 depending on value.
+INTEGER    Byte, Int16, Int32, Int64, or Decimal depending on value.
-T          Boolean (true)
 (EQ T)     Boolean (true)
-NULL       Boolean (false)
+NULL       null pointer (can bind to Boolean as false value)

 STRING     String
 PATHNAME   String